Today, we will discuss the Critical Chain Method (CCM), which is an updated version of the Critical Path Method.

 You can consider the critical path as a particular case of the critical chain when the project has unlimited resources.

-Critical chain management has three buffers.
-These buffers are:
+Critical chain management has three buffers:

 - Project Buffer